epocum/webshimoto/README.md

-# webshimoto
+# Webshimoto
-Epocum network nodes driver
+Epocum network algorithm for nodes driver

 # Driver for website as node verification